 (k) A reference to the credentials of the congress of 1774 will shew, beyond all doubt, the true character of that assembly.
-The following are extracts from them :
+The following are extracts from them:

 New Hampshire.
-"To devise, consult and adopt such measures as may have the most likely tendency to extricate the colonies from "It is perfectly apparent that the mere appointment of this congress did not make the people of all the colonies 'one people,' nor 'a nation de facto.'
-All the colonies their present difficulties; to secure and perpetuate their rights, liberties and privileges, and to restore that peace, harmony and mutual confidence, which once happily subsisted between the parent country and her colonies."
+"To devise, consult and adopt such measures as may have the most likely tendency to extricate the colonies from their present difficulties; to secure and perpetuate their rights, liberties and privileges, and to restore that peace, harmony and mutual confidence, which once happily subsisted between the parent country and her colonies."